 - 1/2 teaspoon dried red chili flakes

-- 2 cans whole tomatoes roughly chopped (800ml)
+- 2 cans whole tomatoes, 28 ounce cans, roughly chopped

 In a large heavy-bottomed pot or Dutch oven, over medium heat, sauté the onions and garlic in the olive oil until the onions are translucent.